tdilauro/Simplified-wiki/LibraryRegistry.md

 ## Postal codes covered

 Provide the ZIP codes (or other postal codes) where your patrons live.
 This will help people find your library by searching for their postal code.
+If we have the list of cities you serve, we can generate a corresponding list of ZIP codes for you, which should be pretty accurate.

 ## Branch locations (optional)